Areas of Expertise

 - Within the Labyrinth of the Law, a Review of Robert C. Post and Jennifer E. Rothman’s, The First Amendment and the Rights of Publicity

-- Review: The Social Foundation of Defamation Law
+- Review: The Social Foundations of Defamation Law: Reputation and the Constitution

 - Whither the Fourth Estate?